vulpes231/notebuddy/README.md

 # Note Buddy

-Note Buddy is a web application that helps you stay organized by allowing you to create and manage your todo notes with ease.
+Note Buddy is a frontend web application that helps you stay organized by allowing you to create and manage your todo notes with ease.
 With a simple and intuitive interface, you can quickly jot down tasks, add titles, and provide detailed descriptions.

 ## Features